awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WIMP.md

-# Tutorial: Installing a WIMP Server on an Amazon EC2 Instance Running Windows Server<a name="install-WIMP"></a>
+# Tutorial: Installing a WIMP server on an Amazon EC2 instance running Windows Server<a name="install-WIMP"></a>

 This tutorial shows you how to install a Microsoft Internet Information Services \(IIS\) web server with PHP and MySQL on an EC2 instance running Windows Server\.
 This software configuration is sometimes called a WIMP server or WIMP stack \(Windows, IIS, MySQL, PHP\)\.